Ishannaik/Atlas/README.md

-# Atlas
+# ChatGPT LangChain masterclass code

-Chatbot for space hackathon
+Chatbot for using langchain